Tongariro Double Circuit - Part 2 - Round the Mountain

 The 3km road section that came up really made us question our determination.
 We had thought it would at least be mostly flat, but we learned that it was called "Mountain Road" for a reason - it climbed up the mountain pretty steeply.
 Of course there also was no shade, so it also felt like the hottets part of the days walk.
 Luckily it was "only" 3km and after less than an hour we finally saw another green DOC sign marking the entrance to the track down to Mangaturuturu Hut.
 And that track made it all worth it again.

 Mangaturuturu Hut itself is a really charming Hut - it's not too big, not too small, and has quite a lot of interesting information inside.
 It's not a DOC Hut, but orignally built by a tramping club that ist still managing it together with DOC.
-It also has one of our favorite hut features: a stream nearby, so we could wash ourselves after this very long and sweaty day.
+It also has one of our favorite hut features: a stream nearby, so we could get enough water to really wash ourselves after this very long and sweaty day.

 The bit in between Mangaturuturu Hut and Whakapapaiti Hut dragged on for quite some time when we started in the morning.
 Not only was the way constantly going up and down over ridges and through valleys, which is always tiring, but it was also the most eroded and washed out part of the trail.
 Here the DOC hadn't put up boardwalks yet, so we instead struggled through sections deeply cut into the soft, muddy ground and got our shoes and legs dirty in the process.